 Materials run the gamut: wood, bamboo, paper, fabric, metal, glass.

 Keep in mind that folding dividers have a long but wide footprint.
 Fixed or hanging dividers might be only one or two inches thick.
 By contrast, folding... dividers tend to be twelve inches thick or more when unfolded.

-So, if space is limited, this type of divider may not be for you.
-Also with the slightest gust of wind or a bump, folding dividers will easily fall over.
+If space is limited, this type of divider may not be for you.
+With the slightest gust of wind or a bump, folding dividers will easily fall over.

 02 of 05